 Slightly more women than men also reported shopping at discount retailers – 53 percent compared to 47 percent.
 And about 46 percent of bargain shoppers have children.

 Are you a bargain hunter?
-Share stories of your favorite discount finds with us in the comments below!
+Share stories of your favorite discount deals with us in the comments below!